angelosps/angelosps.github.io/_pages/about.md

 ---
 <br>

-Hi! :wave: I am Angelos.
+Hi! :wave: I am Angelos, first-year Computer Science PhD student at Boston University, advised by Professors <a href='https://cs-people.bu.edu/evimaria/'>Evimaria Terzi</a> and <a href='https://www.cs.bu.edu/fac/crovella/>Mark Crovella</a>.

-I have completed my BSc degree (with honors) in Computer Science from the <a href='https://www.di.uoa.gr/en'>Department of Informatics and Telecommunications</a> at the National and Kapodistrian University of Athens.
+I have completed my BSc degree in Computer Science from the <a href='https://www.di.uoa.gr/en'>Department of Informatics and Telecommunications</a> at the National and Kapodistrian University of Athens.
 My thesis was supervised by Prof. <a href='https://cgi.di.uoa.gr/~koubarak/'>Manolis Koubarakis</a>.
-I also worked as a research intern at the university's <a href='http://kddlab.di.uoa.gr/'>KDD</a> lab, focusing on fairness in ML algorithms under the supervision of Prof. <a href='http://kddlab.di.uoa.gr/dg.html'>Dimitrios Gunopulos</a>.
-I am an incoming PhD student at Boston University.